Nik620/Course_6.00.1x/README.md

 Chapter 5:
 Problem challenged to create a ciphertext.
-Contributions to the following sections, all other are from MITx. def build_shift_dict def apply_shift class PlaintextMessage class CiphertextMessage
+Contributions to the following sections, all other are from MITx. def build_shift_dict, def apply_shift, class PlaintextMessage, class CiphertextMessage, def decryptstory